 At The Spine Hospital, our spinal neurosurgeons are experts in the evaluation and management of patients with Lipoma/ Lipo Myelominingiocele (pediatric term).

 Drs.
-Paul C. McCormick and Neil A. Feldstein are experts in treating Lipoma.
+Paul C. McCormick, Neil A. Feldstein and Patrick C. Reid are experts in treating Lipoma.
 Dr. Richard C. E. Anderson is an expert in treating the pediatric condition lipomyelomeningocele.
 Each doctor can offer you a second opinion.